infinite-table/infinite-react/www/pages/docs/learn/grouping-and-pivoting/group-aggregations.page.md

 <Note>

-Throughout the docs, we might refer to aggregations as reducers - which, more technically, they are.
+Throughout the docs, we might refer to aggregations as reducers - which, more technically, they are, since they reduce an array of values (from a group) to a single value.

 </Note>